Oleh Kulinich: Legislative activity

-The author of the anti-raider draft law in the land sector, advocated land decentralization and the transfer of land management outside settlements to local communities.

-Author and co-author of laws on deregulation in the agro-industrial sector, on requirements for organic production, on the transfer of part of the rent from oil and gas production to local budgets, a number of laws aimed at supporting farming, harmonization of Ukrainian legislation with EU legislation, optimization of tax legislation, safety and quality food products.
+He was the author and co-author of laws on deregulation in the agro-industrial sector, on requirements for organic production, on the transfer of part of the rent from oil and gas production to local budgets, a number of laws aimed at supporting farming, harmonization of Ukrainian legislation with EU legislation, optimization of tax legislation, safety and quality food products.

 Ratings

-As of 8 February 2017, submitted the largest number of amendments that were approved by the Agrarian Committee.
+As of 8 February 2017, he submitted the largest number of amendments that were approved by the Agrarian Committee.

-In the 8th session of the Verkhovna Rada, Kulinich took the 8th place among the ten most effective deputies.
+In the 8th session of the Verkhovna Rada, Kulinich took 8th place among the ten most effective deputies.
 He initiated 2 of his own draft laws and 4 co-authored ones, which were adopted.

-In the ranking of the 100 most influential Ukrainians of 2020 according to the version of the magazine "Focus", he was in 25th place.
+In the ranking of the 100 most influential Ukrainians of 2020, according to Focus magazine, he was in 25th place.

-He speaks the most and most often in the Verkhovna Rada of all the majority MPs who represent Poltava Oblast in the parliament.

 According to the analysis of the work of the Parliament in 2020 by the civil network "Opora", Kulinich demonstrated the highest indicators of participation in the votes of the council.